 Ms. Leaycraft received her first solo exhibition in1982 at the Plastic Image Gallery in Boston.
 In 1991 she was invited to do a one person show at The Center for Photography at Woodstock, New York.

 Her current work developed out of a need to simplify.
 Although the images themselves are extremely complex, their creation is very simple and direct, requiring no computer manipulation.
-They are perfectly straight, unaltered photographs, taken of reflections in a round glass ball.
+They are perfectly straight, unaltered photographs, taken of reflections in a glass ball.
 Leaycraft travels to public and private gardens placing the ball in well considered locations.

-Ms. Leaycraft’s work is held in many public collections including the Baltimore Museum of Art, the Metropolitan Museum, and the MOMA.
+Ms. Leaycraft’s work is held in many public and private collections including the Baltimore Museum of Art, the Metropolitan Museum, and the MOMA.
 She has exhibited widely and received many grants and awards including the Maryland State Arts Council Individual Artist Award.